Motor racing-Verstappen and Bottas handed grid penalties at Qatar GP | Sports-Games

 Formula One stewards handed a five-place grid drop to Red Bull's championship leader Max Verstappen at the Qatar Grand Prix on Sunday in a blow to his hopes of beating title rival Lewis Hamilton in the race.
 They also gave Hamilton's Mercedes team mate Valtteri Bottas a three-place penalty for failing to respect warning flags in qualifying.

 Verstappen, 24, had qualified on the front row with seven- times world champion Hamilton taking pole position for Mercedes but the Dutch driver will now start seventh.
-AlphaTauri's Pierre Gasly joins Hamilton on the front row instead, while Bottas drops only to fifth due to Verstappen's penalty.
+AlphaTauri's Pierre Gasly joins Hamilton on the front row instead, while Bottas drops to sixth due to Verstappen's penalty.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)